Skip to content

 1. Anti-Virus and Anti-Malware Software

 Every device that touches client data must run up-to-date anti-virus and anti-malware software.
 This includes workstations, laptops, and mobile devices used for client communication.
-Auto-update settings must be enabled — outdated virus definitions leave your systems exposed to the newest malware variants specifically engineered to target tax software and steal FTI.
+Auto-update settings must be enabled — outdated virus definitions leave your systems exposed to malware variants specifically engineered to target tax software and steal FTI.

 2. Firewalls